COOL – The Coalgebraic Ontology Logic Reasoner

 (See also the COOL project page)

 The COOL source code and further documentation can be found on the COOL project page; Alternatively, here is a tarball of a snapshot.
-The sources of the global caching solver for alternation-free mu-calculi can currently be found in a separate branch of the repository.
+The sources of the global caching solver for alternation-free and aconjunctive mu-calculi can currently be found in separate branches of the repository.
 There also are